carbon-design-system/carbon-components-react/src/components/DataTable/README.md

 );
 ```

-The types of arguments that this function are as follows:
+The types of arguments that this function has are as follows:

 - [Prop Getters](#prop-getters)
 - [Actions](#actions)